main-tech/eww/README.md

 # Eww - Elkowars Wacky Widgets

-This is  my config for Eww (Elkowars Wacky Widgets), a standalone widget systemdeveloped in Rust which allows you to implement your own custom widgets for any window manager.
+This is  my config for Eww (Elkowars Wacky Widgets), a standalone widget system developed in Rust which allows you to implement your own custom widgets for any window manager.

 ## Dependencies